Skip to Content

 Difficulty: Moderate

-This is probably one of the most famous waterfalls near Portland, and it’s because it’s beautiful, of course!
+This is probably one of the most famous waterfalls near Portland, and no wonder– it’s beautiful, of course!
 The north part of the loop is a bit more scenic than the southern route.

 Ramona Falls best things to do in Portland